-I’m Lisa Fisher, founder of Black Belt Mediation and creator of the Mind-Body Empowerment programs.
+I’m Lisa Fisher, founder of Black Belt Mediation.

 For the express version of my background, click below.